orbitalquark/gtdialog/doc/manual.md

 **Returns**

-The progressbar dialog reads lines from standard input (stdin) and updates the progressbar until the dialog receives an EOF.
+The progressbar dialog reads lines from standard input (stdin) or a callback function and updates the progressbar until the dialog receives an EOF or `NULL`.
 Input lines are of the form “num str\n” where “num” is a progress percentage between 0 and 100 and “str” is optional progress display text.
 The newline character (‘\n’) is required.
 If “str” is empty, the current progress display text is retained.
 If `--stoppable` is given and “str” is either “stop disable” or “stop enable”, the Stop button is disabled or enabled, respectively.
-The dialog returns the string “stopped” only if `--stopped` was given and the Stop button was pressed.
+The dialog returns the string “stopped” only if `--stoppable` was given and the Stop button was pressed.
 Otherwise it returns nothing.

 **Example**